Cancellation Policy

 Past Workshops

-All questions regarding registration should be directed to Adrienne Berney, NCPC Education Committee, adrienne.berney@ncdcr.gov.
+All questions regarding registration should be directed to the NCPC Executive Director.
 All fees listed on the registration form are in US dollars.
 There is a cancellation fee of 10% of the Registration Fee up to 10 days before the workshop.
 No refunds are given for cancellations made within the 10 days prior to the workshop.
 NCPC Member Institutions may substitute a staff member in the event the registrant cannot attend.
 Please inform NCPC within 24 hours of the workshop if you will be sending a substitute.
 No other substitutions are permitted without the permission of NCPC.
 No refunds will be issued for no-shows.
-In the event that a workshop is canceled due to low attendance, adverse weather, or other causes beyond NCPC’s control, registrants will be notified and may opt to either have their registration fee applied to another class or conference, or have their fees refunded.
-NCPC accepts no responsibility in such cases beyond the refund of the workshop registration fees.
+In the event that the workshop is canceled due to low attendance, adverse weather, or other causes beyond NCPC’s control, registrants will be notified and may opt to either have their registration fee applied to another class or conference, or have their fees refunded.
+NCPC accepts no responsibility in such cases beyond the refund of conference registration fees.

 About the North Carolina Preservation Consortium